Great Places

 Visit Website

 Prime Hook National Wildlife Refuge is considered one of the best wetland habitats along the Eastern Seaboard.
-Its name is a variation of the Dutch settlers’ name for the area, Priume Hoek, which means Plum Point.
-Indeed, beach plums still flourish here.
+Its name comes from the Dutch settlers’ term for the area, Priume Hoek, which means Plum Point.
+This is in reference to the beach plum shrub, which thrives in Delaware's coastal dunes, despite strong winds and salty waves.
+Indeed, beach plums still flourish here, as do birds of every shape and size.

-Keep your eyes peeled for an endangered Delmarva fox squirrel.
+Keep your eyes peeled for the rare Delmarva fox squirrel.
 These were reintroduced to the refuge in 1986.

 Photo by U.S. Fish & Wildlife Service